Ednisson/take-home-quiz-frontend/README.md

 npm install

-# 5. finally type this on cmd to run the project
+# 5. finally type this to run the project

 npm start